Download: Time Is Money - Literally!

 This is closely related to the idea of “Time is money”.
 When we engage in certain activities, we forego other activities, due to the limited supply of resources.
 Again, let me reiterate that, it doesn’t matter who you are, or how much money you have, everyone has limited resources.

 Take the example of a young woman who has just graduated high school.
-She faces two options to be used with the funds on hand: to either go to college for 4 years, or to use the money in order to start a business.
+She faces two options to be used with the funds on hand: to either go to university for 4 years, or to use the money in order to start a business.

 The thing about opportunity costs though, is that they are by definition unseen, and can often be overlooked.
 Whenever we make a choice due to limited resources, there exists at the same time, numerous lost opportunities: opportunity costs.